JohannesPfeifer/DSGE_mod/README.md

 Shows how to implement forward guidance in a baseline New Keynesian model using a sequence of monetary policy shocks.

+# Ramsey_Cass_Koopmans.mod
+Studies the transition behavior of a simple Ramsey/Cass/Koopmans economy with Cobb-Douglas production function to its balanced growth path (BGP).
+The RCK model is solved here in aggregate, i.e. non-detrended form along its balanced growth path.
+For that purpose, trending labor-augmenting technology and population processes are defined.

 ## RBC_baseline

 ### RBC_baseline.mod